GabrielWilkes/About-Gabriel-Wilkes/README.md

 💡 Aspiring Data Analyst with a passion for transforming data into actionable insights.

 🌱 Currently enhancing my skills in Python, SQL, Excel, and Tableau through Codecademy courses.
+Also have a BSc Business Management degree from the University of Brighton.

 💼 Working as a Junior Business Analyst at Evoke System Solutions and a Waiting Supervisor at Norwich City Football Club.